huggingface/blog/smolvlm.md

 ### Dataset

-First, we had to train SmolLM2 to extend it context, but we will discuss that in the next subsection.
+First, we had to train SmolLM2 to extend its context, but we will discuss that in the next subsection.
 Once we had a long context SmolLM2, we trained SmolVLM using the same data that we used for Idefics3.
 Mainly, we used The Cauldron and Docmatix.
-The full list of datasets we used can be consulted here (link to the datasets)
+The full list of datasets we used can be consulted here (link to the [datasets](https://huggingface.co/HuggingFaceTB/SmolVLM-Base#training-data))

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/mixture_the_cauldron.png" width="1100" height="auto" alt="Image description">